 SOLID

-It’s an acronym for 5 best practices that help in OOP.
+SOLID is an acronym for five best practices that support object-oriented programming (OOP).

-For example, if a class functions as a data container, it should only change when the database structure changes.
-For instance, a Book
+For example, if a class acts as a data container, it should change only when the database structure changes.
+A Book class that holds properties describing a book should be modified only if the corresponding Book table changes in the database.

 public double calculateTotal() {